festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 .. note::

-    Here, we set :code:`field=0` to specify this BC applies to the mobile hydrogen concentration. :code:`1` would stand for the trap 1 concentration and :code:`"T"` for temperature.
+    Here, we set :code:`field=0` to specify that this BC applies to the mobile hydrogen concentration. :code:`1` would stand for the trap 1 concentration, and :code:`"T"` for temperature.

 The `value` argument can be space and time dependent by making use of the FESTIM variables ``x``, ``y``, ``z`` and ``t``: